 - Environmental compliance monitors were present during project activities (OCS pole foundation installation, potholing for utility location, grading, tree trimming/removal, conduit installation, abandoned signal cable removal, etc.) occurring in areas that required environmental compliance monitoring.
 The monitoring was conducted in accordance with measures in the MMRP in an effort to minimize potential impacts on sensitive environmental resources. - Noise and vibration monitoring also occurred during project activities, and nonhazardous soil was removed from the right of way (ROW). - Environmentally Sensitive Area (ESA) delineation (staking and/or fencing) occurred to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming construction activities.
-Pre-construction nesting bird surveys during the nesting bird season continued (nesting bird season is defined as February 1 through September 15), and protocol-level surveys for a sensitive avian species continued at previously identified potential habitat locations.
-Wildlife exclusion fencing installation and monitoring occurred adjacent to portions of the alignment designated for wildlife exclusion fencing.
-Protocol-level surveys for a sensitive avian species were initiated at previously identified potential habitat locations.

-Best management practices (BMPs) installation and maintenance (e.g., silt fencing, straw wattles with no monofilament netting per wildlife agency permit requirements, soil covers, etc.) occurred at equipment staging areas and other work areas throughout the alignment in accordance with the project-specific Stormwater Pollution Prevention Plan (SWPPP).
+Pre-construction nesting bird surveys during the nesting bird season continued (nesting bird season is defined as February 1 through September 15), and pre-construction surveys for sensitive avian species continued at previously identified potential habitat locations.
+Wildlife exclusion fencing installation and monitoring occurred adjacent to portions of the alignment designated for wildlife exclusion fencing. - Best management practices (BMPs) installation and maintenance (e.g., silt fencing, straw wattles with no monofilament netting per wildlife agency permit requirements, soil covers, etc.) occurred at equipment staging areas and other work areas throughout the alignment in accordance with the project-specific Stormwater Pollution Prevention Plan (SWPPP).

-- Environmental compliance monitors will continue to monitor project activities (OCS pole foundation installation, pot holing for utility location, tree trimming/removal, conduit installation, utility removal, abandoned signal cable removal, etc.) occurring in areas that require environmental compliance monitoring in an effort to minimize potential impacts on sensitive environmental resources in accordance with the MMRP. - Noise and vibration monitoring of project activities will continue to occur and nonhazardous soil will continue to be removed. - Biological surveyors will continue to conduct pre-construction surveys for sensitive wildlife species ahead of project activities.
+- Environmental compliance monitors will continue to monitor project activities (OCS pole foundation installation, pot holing for utility location, tree trimming/removal, conduit installation, utility removal, abandoned signal cable removal, permanent fence installation, etc.) occurring in areas that require environmental compliance monitoring in an effort to minimize potential impacts on sensitive environmental resources in accordance with the MMRP. - Noise and vibration monitoring of project activities will continue to occur and nonhazardous soil will continue to be removed. - Biological surveyors will continue to conduct pre-construction surveys for sensitive wildlife species ahead of project activities.
 Pre-construction nesting bird surveys during the nesting bird season will continue (nesting bird season is defined as February 1 through September 15). - BMPs installation will continue in accordance with the project-specific SWPPP, and ESA staking and fencing will continue to occur, to delineate jurisdictional waterways, and other potentially sensitive areas, that should be avoided during upcoming project activities. - Wildlife exclusion fencing will continue to be installed and maintained prior to upcoming construction activities adjacent to potentially suitable habitat for sensitive wildlife species.